38 Eastwood Drive, Suite 401

-Placing brochures and flyers in high traffic areas can also be very effective.
-And by featuring a memorable vanity number with call tracking capabilities in your ads, you can obtain more accurate and useful demographic data.
+Placing brochures and flyers in high-traffic areas can also be very effective.
+And by featuring a memorable vanity number in your ads, you can obtain more accurate and useful demographic data.
 This data enables you to make more informed marketing decisions and ensures that your messaging connects with your target audience.

 What’s the takeaway?

-As we mentioned, print advertising doesn’t need to contend with the same online ad clutter you get with online advertising does.
+As we mentioned, print advertising doesn’t need to contend with online ad clutter.
 Print ads are easier to notice and remember.
 However, many of us are so busy that our time is short, making our attention span even shorter.
 Most people are not likely to stop and dissect every ad they see.
 That’s why your print ads need to grab your audience’s attention and make them want to know more.

 The number one rule of print advertising is to make it short and to the point.
 Too much text and over-explanation can easily cause a reader to dismiss it.
 Instead, use shorter text and focus on the visual appeal of your print ads.
 Here are a few suggestions:

-In sum, your ads should focus on who you are and what exactly your product does/what you can offer the consumer.
-If nothing else, include a strong call-to-action, such as a unique vanity number, so that people will easily remember how to contact you.
+In sum, your ads should focus on who you are and what exactly your product can offer the consumer.
+If nothing else, a strong call-to-action, such as a unique vanity number, will help people easily remember how to contact you.